ktprime/emhash/README.md

    - random probing used with a very bad hash

 - use the **second/backup hashing**  when the input hash is bad with a very high collision if the compile marco *EMILIB_SAFE_HASH* is set to defend hash attack(average 10% performance descrease)

+- dump hash **collision statics** to analyze cache performance, number of probes for look up of successful/unsuccessful can be knowed from dump info.

+- choose *different* hash algorithm by set compile marco *EMILIB_FIBONACCI_HASH* or *EMILIB_IDENTITY_HASH* depend on use case.

 # insert example